fiasco-zh/caffe2keras/README.md

   - 'bn' + (something same)
   - 'scale' + (something same)
   - example: bnbranch2\_conv1, scalebranch2\_conv1
+- If you get problems in loading caffe model like me, you can just delete data, loss, accuracy type layers, it doesn't useful after converting to keras model.
 - If you don't want to load the weights in scale layers, ignore the first warning

 ## Instruction